bcolby45/socketBBS/README.md

 )
 ```

+4. Type exit and press enter to exit the MongoDB app.

-4. Navigate to the folder where you saved socketBBS, then type npm install and press enter.
+5. Navigate to the folder where you saved socketBBS, then type npm install and press enter.

-5. Open up app.js in a text editor of your choice and go to line 26.
+6. Open up app.js in a text editor of your choice and go to line 26.
 Input the username and password for the account you created earlier.

-6. Type npm start and press enter.
+7. Type npm start and press enter.
 You are now running socketBBS.

 ### If you want to run socketBBS in the background, I suggest using tmux.